-Interestingly, here are some of the repetitive excuses our Nebraska conservation officers hear each summer when it comes to why people (and their pets) do not duly wear life jackets on a vessel or in dark water.
+Interestingly, here are some of the repetitive excuses our Nebraska conservation officers hear each year when it comes to why people (and their pets) do not duly wear life jackets on a vessel or in dark water.

 “I have life jackets on board, we’ll each just grab one if we tip over.”
 And you have seat belts in your vehicle, but you still put them on as soon as you get in, right?
 Having life jackets on board your boat is not enough.
 Accidents happen way too fast to find and put on a stowed life jacket.
 With a capsize, add wave action or a river current, floating objects everywhere and disorientation, and it is virtually impossible to locate, grab and put on a life jacket in the water.

 “Here put on this jacket, it’ll work fine.”
 A correctly sized life jacket in good and serviceable (fully functioning) condition will keep your head above water.
 Too big, and the life jacket will ride up around your face.
 Too small, it will not be able to keep your body afloat.
 Life jackets made for adults will not work for children and vice versa.